napasornc/c0dew0rd/week 7/readme.md

 psudeo code: non excecutable code

-## P5.js Play
+## P5.Play

-sprite sheet: stick figure will have to use in order to run
+With another live code session with Karen, we were introduce to the P5.js Play which is, as I understood, an extended library of P5.j5.
+Created Paolo Pedercini, who traslate java into p5.js.
+I didn't even knew that P5.js has a library so I took notes in class and I will leave my note which I think is a very important resource, below.

+`Note from live code (for me)

+Additional library
+P5.js = one of jave set library.
+Convinent for coder to publish their work on web.
+P5.js has a additional add on features, eg. ml5.js
+P5.play = an extened library that has all the code that already been tested - so it can be use as a skeleton for your code.
+The code can't be copy directly to the sketch unless the extented library is downloaded.

+Class and features
-sprite = a collection of img that is animate, get in held in one img. as asset thaT you can bring into a sketch and make animation: pixels-based images in grid
+Sprite = a collection of image that can be animated.
+These pixels-based images are hold together in a grid, in one image.
+It's an asset that you can bring to sketch and create animation eg. stick figure.

-addtional library: need to tell the sketch - include this new thing. this library translate java to p5.js

-sprite can be made from words/letter: anything you can draw

-JAVA
-p5.js - one of java set librarys. another language of java : can publish/edit on web ps play - extented library of p5.js.
-Tested and workso you can use as a skeleton - can't copy this code to the sketch, need to download the extended library
+RiTa.js = natural language processing(NLP) - computer code that help human talk with machine eg. Alexa

+P5.dom = uses HTML browser commands, can be used to create pop up window

+This quote by Karen help me picture what extended library can do "browser is the theater, canvas is the stage"`

 thesis and the systhesis: text has two side.